Andiritoo/prog1_muehle/README.md

 This repo contains an implementation of "Mühli", a classical board game.

-The code was created as part of the prog1 module @ FHWN.
+The code was created as part of the prog1 module @ FHNW.